What is a Solar Inverter and why do I need one?

 Systems using power optimisers cost less than systems using micro-inverters power electronics.
 Furthermore, systems using power optimisers are simpler, and, because they duplicate only the bare minimum required for optimal performance, power optimiser systems are less likely to go wrong than micro-inverter systems with a lower expectation of failure at roof level.

-Power Optimiser
+Power optimiser

 Find out more about SolarEdge systems.